raphaelmeyer/caverna/CONTRIBUTING.md

     ./gradlew ... # TODO
     ./gradlew build check

-Pull request must pass the build on [https://travis-ci.org/raphaelmeyer/caverna](travis ci).
+Pull request must pass the build on [travis ci](https://travis-ci.org/raphaelmeyer/caverna).

 While the prerequisites above must be satisfied prior to having your pull request reviewed, the reviewer may ask you to complete additional design work, tests,